-Students MAY reason that since 10 is double of 5, the price should be double the price.
-30 is LESS THAN double of 20, so the purple gummy bears are the better price.
+- Students may recognize that EACH purple gummy bear is 3 cents, and EACH orange gummy bear is 4 cents, so purple is the better value. - Students MAY reason that since 10 is double of 5, the price should be double the price to be 40 cents.
+30 is LESS THAN double of 20, so the purple gummy bears are the - 30 is LESS THAN double of 20, so the purple gummy bears are the better value.